An Intro to Infant Swimming Lessons

 After infants reach one year of age and have mastered the previous skills, instructors can also teach them to do the following:

-- Roll over onto back for breathing mid-swim.
+Roll over onto the back for breathing mid-swim.

-- Flip back onto stomach after breathing to continue the swim.
+Flip back onto the stomach after breathing to continue the swim.